 Bear and Bird Hunters

-When hunting bears and birds, hunter orange clothing is only required when hunting during the firearms hunting season on deer, the muzzleloading season on deer, or within an open moose hunting district during moose hunting season.
+When hunting bears and birds, hunter orange clothing is only required when hunting with a firearm or crossbow during the firearms hunting season on deer, the muzzleloading season on deer, or within an open moose hunting district during moose hunting season.

 Waterfowl Hunters: are not affected by the provisions above while hunting from a boat, blind, or in conjunction with waterfowl decoys.